-Weight: The lighter the better?
+Weight of the tennis racquet: The lighter the better?

-a.
-Usually weight between 9 – 9.4 ounces (Approximately 255 to 270 grams).
+- Usually weighs between 9 – 9.4 ounces (Approximately 255 to 270 grams)

-b.
-Generally provide for easier control.
+- Generally provide for easier control

-c.
-Generates less power.
+- Generates less power

-a.
-Usually weight between 9.8 to 10.9 ounces (Approximately 280 to 310 grams).
+- Usually weighs between 9.8 to 10.9 ounces (Approximately 280 to 310 grams)

-b.
-Provides more power in shots.
+- Provides more power in shots

 In general most racquets are head heavy or grip heavy / head light.
 In addition to the weight of a racquet, this determines if a racquet is power or control oriented.

-1. Head Heavy rackets:
+1. Head Heavy racquets:

-a.
-A racquet is head heavy if the majority of its weight is in its head
+- A racquet is head heavy if the majority of its weight is in its head

-b.
-A head heavy racquet produces more power as the higher mass at the head of the racquet enables a racquet to be swung with greater momentum than a head light racquet
+- A head heavy racquet produces more power as the higher mass at the head of the racquet enables a racquet to be swung with greater momentum than a head light racquet

-c.
-A head heavy racquet is usually favoured by players who generally favour baseline shots
+- A head heavy racquet is usually favoured by players who generally favour baseline shots

-d.
-Smaller players who require additional power boost in their shots also tend to favour head heavy racquets
+- Smaller players who require additional power boost in their shots also tend to favour head heavy racquets

-2. Grip heavy / Head light rackets:
+2. Grip heavy / Head light racquets:

-a.
-A racquet is grip heavy/head light when the majority of its weight is in its grip
+- A racquet is grip heavy/head light when the majority of its weight is in its grip

-c.
-Generally such racquets are favoured by net and volley players
+- Generally such racquets are favoured by net and volley players

-Racket head size: The bigger the Better?
+Racquet head size: The Bigger the Better?

 There are generally 3 racquet head sizes: Oversize, Mid Plus and Mid.
 In general, the larger the face of the racquet the more power and spin it will produce, and the larger the sweet spot (The area on the strung surface of the racquet’s head which produces the most amount of power with the least effort.).

-a.
-Measures between 106 square inches and 135 square inches
+- Measures between 106 square inches and 135 square inches

-b.
-Large sweet spot, therefore a more forgiving racquet
+- Large sweet spot, therefore a more forgiving racquet

-c.
-Generates the most power and spin in a shot
+- Generates the most power and spin in a shot

-d.
-Usually favoured by smaller sized players and beginners
+- Usually favoured by smaller sized players and beginners

-a.
-95 to 106 square inches
+- 95 to 106 square inches

-b.
-Moderately sized sweet spot
+- Moderately sized sweet spot

-c.
-Balance of power and control
+- Balance of power and control

-d.
-Usually favoured by intermediate players
+- Usually favoured by intermediate players

-b.
-Small sweet spot
+- Small sweet spot

-c.
-Provides a player with more control and less power
+- Provides a player with more control and less power

-d.
-Usually favoured by advanced players
+- Usually favoured by advanced players

 Grip Size: The neglected consideration